Pramad712/Distracted-Driver-Detector/README.md

 # Improvements
 ### • Put the code on a small device such as a Rasberry Pi and vibrate the steering wheel/seat instead of making a sound.
+### • Use a GPU to speed up the training process and make a better and more accurate (yes, this model was trained without one).
+That is why I had to keep the computer running all night every day for an entire month!

+### Credits to State Farm for their [amazing dataset](https://www.kaggle.com/competitions/state-farm-distracted-driver-detection/overview) which this AI model took full advantage of.